Ann Arbor Bus Depot: Legacy

 The Ann Arbor Bus Depot was both the last surviving example of Streamline Moderne architecture and the last public Art Deco structure in Ann Arbor.
 It was a popular photographic subject in the city, and it was also featured in numerous Ann Arbor-related promotional materials and guide books.

+Two historical markers, placed in 2016 on the front wall of the former station, detail the location's history from interurban depot to bus station to hotel.